What is ‘CVBS in 1’ the yellow RCA for?

 What does the CVBS in 1 plug look like?

-The CVBS in 1 socket needs a matching RCA or Phono type plug.
-It usually has a yellow jacket to help differentiate from other, same format connectors.
-The colour doesn’t affect it’s function it just helps with the mass of wires.
+The CVBS in 1 socket needs a matching RCA or Phono type plug, and it usually has a yellow jacket to help differentiate it from other, same format connectors.
+The color doesn’t affect its function; it just helps with the mass of wires.

 CVBS in 1 connector